Planning Your Trip

 Best Time to Visit: This will depend on your personal preferences.
-It will never get hot in Iceland; temperatures during the summer max out around 60 degrees Fahrenheit, and snow is not likely, making summer a good weather season to visit.
+It will never get hot in Iceland; temperatures during the summer max an average of 60 degrees Fahrenheit, and snow is not likely, making summer a good weather season to visit.
 Plus, the summer midnight sun allows you to extend your daily itineraries.
 However, the winter offers the possibility of seeing the Northern Lights if you've got that on your bucket list.
 And you'll find more affordable lodging and airfare in the winter, especially around February and March.

 Language: Icelandic and English.
 Every student in Iceland learns English at a young age, so you won't run into any language barrier, given that you speak English.
 That being said, local shop owners will greet you in Icelandic first, most of the time.
 Icelandic is a beautiful language, so make sure to listen up when you're around locals so you can hear it for yourself.
 And don't be afraid to ask how to pronounce something in Icelandic; people are very friendly and enthusiastic to share the knowledge.

 Currency: Icelandic króna.
 Most places, especially in larger cities, accept credit card payment.

 Getting Around: Renting a car is your best bet, but Reykjavik does have a public bus system called Strætó.
 If you feel like getting some fresh air, Reykjavik and Akureyri are very bike-able cities.